Case Study | £20k Compensation For A Broken Leg

 The claimant was awarded a total of £20,000 compensation for a broken leg and other damages.
 This was made up of a combination of general damages for the injuries sustained to their leg, and special damages.
 The special damages included an award for loss of earnings over the six week period the claimant was unable to work, as well as future medical costs, travel expenses and other sundry expenses.

-The Criteria To Make A Broken Leg Claim
+The Criteria For Starting A Broken Leg Compensation Claim

-To be eligible to make a personal injury claim for compensation for a broken leg, you will need to meet the following requirements:
+To be eligible to claim for an accident that caused a broken leg, you will need to meet the following requirements:

 There are various instances where you are owed a duty of care, these include:

-• In the workplace – Your employer owes you a duty of care under the Health and Safety at Work etc. Act 1974.
-Per their duty of care, they must take all reasonably practicable steps to ensure the health and safety of their employees whilst they are at work and completing work-related duties.
+- In the workplace – Your employer owes you a duty of care under what’s called the Health and Safety at Work etc. Act 1974.
+Per this duty of care, each employer must take all reasonably practicable steps which can help to ensure the health and safety of their employees whilst they are at work and completing work-related duties.

 If you can prove that a relevant third party breached their duty of care and that this caused your injury, you could make a broken leg claim.